Conflict of Interest

 General Conflict of Interest Questions

 1.)
 What is the MUSC/MUHA Policy on Conflict of Interest?

 Answer: The MUSC Board of Trustees developed and approved a Conflict of Interest Policy.
 To understand the purpose and scope you can read the policy here.
 If you are a member of the MUSC enterprise and are required to complete an annual online conflict of interest disclosure, you will see additional educational modules during the disclosure process.
 Colleges and other administrative units may have additional policies that may further define the Board's policy.

 2.)
 What do I do if I think someone has a conflict of interest and is not disclosing the relationship?

 3.)
 What are some of the important / developing issues surrounding conflict of interest?

 Answer: The Department of Health and Human Services (HHS) has published new rules on conflict of interest in the Federal Register on August 25, 2011.

 Congress has enacted legislation as part of the Patient Protection and Affordable Care Act (3/21/2010) that addresses transparency between doctors and pharmaceutical companies and device makers, known as the Physician Payments Sunshine Act.

 There is a Pharmaceutical position on business-physician relationships and link to PhRMA Code of Interactions with Health Care Professionals.

 There is a Medical Device makers position and link to Advanced Code of Ethics.

 4.)
 We are a state institution.
 Doesn’t South Carolina have laws that deal with conflict of interest?

 Answer: Rules regarding conduct as employees of the State of South Carolina are covered by the SC Ethics Laws.
-Conflict of interest disclosures deal with the relationships between employees and outside companies, most of which are legitimate, and not necessarily a conflict.
+Conflict of interest disclosures deal with the relationships between employees and outside entities, most of which are legitimate, and not necessarily a conflict.
 It is a tool to create an atmosphere of transparency between the Enterprise, its employees, and the public.

 Conflict of Interest Disclosure Questions